Footnotes in the Mist: Peer-Reviewed Ambiguity and the Profits of Vagueness

 SILENCE is not a clerical error.
 It is a position, performed with a straight face, then dressed up as “complexity” and filed under “prudence.”

-In Middle East Studies and Iranian Studies circles, that performance has become a habit, even when the subject of study is being hunted in the streets, in the prisons, and, as multiple reports and testimonies insist, even in hospitals and campuses.
+In Middle East Studies, Iranian Studies, & Islamic Arts circles, that performance has become a habit, even when the subject of study is being hunted in the streets, in the prisons, and, as multiple reports and testimonies insist, even in hospitals and campuses.
 The institutions that claim scholarly seriousness have responded with delay, hedging, and a cultivated allergy to clarity.

 If the field of Iranian Studies wants to remain worthy of its own intellectual pride, it should adopt an institutional code of integrity, where silence has to justify itself, and where ethical language binds the institution that speaks it, not just the people who pay membership dues.